 She will be missed by many, but especially by her daughter, Phyllis Price and son-in-law Eric Hustvedt, Broad Cove; son-in-law, Earl Hanson, Thunder Bay; grand-daughters, Emily d’Entremont (Mark) in Broad Cove and Debra Ferris (Warren) in Thunder Bay and grandchildren, Cooper (d’Entremont), Ella and Braylon (Ferris).
 Predeceased by her husband Stafford; daughter, Judith Ann Hanson; siblings Archie, Ross, Russell, Beverley, Fred, Stan, Myrtle, Hazel, Hilda, Lois.

 There will be a visitation at Sweeny’s Funeral Home (60 Phoenix Street and corner of York Street) from 2 p.m. - 3:30 p.m., Saturday, January 13, 2018.
-In lieu of flowers, donations could be made to Queens Manor, the Petite Riviere United Church Pastoral Charge, or the Broad Cove Community Association.
+In lieu of flowers, donations could be made to Queens Manor, the Petite Riviere United Church Pastoral Charge, Broad Cove Community Association or St. Paul's United Church in Prescott, ON .
 The family would like to extend their appreciation to the staff of Queens Manor for their loving care of Bea for the past two years.
 As one Queens Manor staff member described Bea, she was "one of a kind” who definitely left a strong legacy from her 100 years on earth.